Detecting CAN Masquerade Attacks with Signal Clustering Similarity: Results

 \section{Results}

 Here we present our results on the efficacy of the proposed forensic framework for detecting masquerade attacks in the CAN bus.
 We focus on analyzing the detection capabilities for each of the attacks described in \S~\ref{subsec:dataset}.
-Figures~\ref{fig: max speedometer distributions}--\ref{fig: light off distributions} plot probability density functions for each scenario (benign and attack) using the Gaussian kernel density estimate implementation from \texttt{seaborn}~\cite{Waskom:2021:seaborn} with a default bandwidth.
-In each scenario, we study the effect of the linkage selection (in the hierarchical clustering) for distinguishing between benign and attack conditions: (a)~single, (b)~complete, (c)~average, and (d)~Ward.
+Figure~\ref{fig: correlated distributions} plots the probability density functions in the correlated attack (in benign and attack conditions) using the Gaussian kernel density estimate implementation from \texttt{seaborn}~\cite{Waskom:2021:seaborn} with a default bandwidth.
+We study the effect of the linkage selection (in the hierarchical clustering) for distinguishing between benign and attack conditions: (a)~single, (b)~complete, (c)~average, and (d)~Ward.
 We also report the $p$-value, using three decimals, of the associated Mann-Whitney U test to compare the two distributions in the inset; statistically significant values (i.e., $p\text{-value} < 0.05$) are printed in bold.
 Recall that we fixed the scaling parameter $r=-5$ for comparing hierarchical clusterings.
-This is because we want to capture differences at higher levels of the dendrograms, in which the focus is on groups of correlated signals, instead of fine-grained grouping of individual signals, in which not much emphasis is on their correlations.
+This is because we want to capture differences at higher levels of the dendrograms, in which the focus is on coarser groups of multiple correlated signals, instead of more fine-grained groupings of individual to a few signals, in which not much emphasis is on their correlations.

-We find that detecting attacks depends heavily on (1) the linkage function used to compute the hierarchical clusterings and (2) the severity of the attack in terms of the number of correlations perturbed.
+Overall, we find that detecting attacks depends heavily on (1) the linkage function used to compute the hierarchical clusterings and (2) the severity of the attack in terms of the number of correlations perturbed.
 Specifically, out of the five attacks studied, the method based on Ward's linkage detected all of them (5~of~5), followed by complete linkage (4~of~5).
 Both single and average linkage methods detected fewer attacks (3~of~5).
+We report the $p$-values resulting from running the forensic framework for the remaining attacks (i.e., max speedometer, max engine coolant, reverse light on, and reverse light off) for each linkage in Table~\ref{table:p-values condensed}.
 We elaborate on each attack scenario below.